-February 2017 sees the release of McSweeney’s fourth album, A Coat Worth Wearing, the second release for new imprint Hudson Records.
-Produced by award-winning folk producer Andy Bell and building on the success of its predecessor, A Coat Worth Wearing shows a marked development in Neil’s sound and approach.
+McSweeney’s fourth album, A Coat Worth Wearing, is the second release for Hudson Records.
+Produced by our own award-winning folk producer Andy Bell and building on the success of its predecessor Cargo, A Coat Worth Wearing shows a marked development in Neil’s sound and approach.
 Its nine songs were conceived as a piece and subsequently recorded together, largely in full-band live-takes, over seven days in the beautiful Welsh countryside.

 'Deeply felt, brooding songs rich in imagery.’

 'Songs so subtle and well-crafted that you can’t help but be drawn in.’

 Drowned in Sound